 - It’s a powerful page, based on its Page Authority

-- The page is worth some decent money as indicated by its Potential Value and Unrealized Value
+- The page is worth some decent money as indicated by its Potential Value

 This makes it an ideal candidate for the Power Page Plan.
 In summary, the Power Page Plan finds powerful pages ranking for many topics and then uses those ranking topics as the basis for additional supporting pages.
 Content created around these topics have a significant advantage due to their inherent authority.